openstreetmap-ng/openstreetmap-ng/README.md

 ## The Vision ✨

-- **Simple to contribute**: OpenStreetMap-NG requires basic Python knowledge to contribute.
+- **Simple to contribute**: OpenStreetMap-NG requires just basic Python knowledge to contribute.
 There are no complex abstractions or frameworks to learn.
-We us Nix to significantly simplify the development setup and ensure reproducibility.
+We use Nix to provide stress-free and streamlined developer experience.

 - **Super efficient**: OpenStreetMap-NG uses modern programming techniques to provide high performance and low latency.
 Most of the codebase is compiled to C language with Cython Pure Python Mode.

 - **Privacy first**: OpenStreetMap-NG is designed with privacy first approach.
 We give users the control over their data and privacy.
-The new builtin proxy for third-party requests protects users identity.
+The new builtin proxy for third-party requests additionally protects users identity.

 - **Innovation**: OpenStreetMap-NG is a playground for new ideas and features.
 It's a place where the community can experiment with new features and technologies.
-We are not afraid of change.
+We are not afraid of change!

 ## KISS Principle 🔢